 Bring up your calendar and schedule time on your calendar.
 Either small daily time slots or longer weekly blocks to budget time to complete your website testing.

 Correcting the bugs you find or improving the user experience issues you encounter may take more time.
 You may need more time to clean up outdated web copy or lead magnets or create fresh content and member resources.
 Remember, a little bit every day goes a long way.
 You can do it!

 Professional Website Audit

-If testing your website is a priority and you don't have the time for it, this is a good time to bring in a third-party to help you test the site.
+If testing your website is a priority and you don’t have the time for it, this is a good time to bring in a third party to help you test your website.
 We even recommend a third-party web testing audit because there is nothing like fresh eyes to catch any issues.

 Our company offers membership website user experience testing audits.
 Book a call with us to learn more.

 The next step is to make a list of every webpage on your website membership site.
 You’ll need this list so you can keep track of the pages you have already reviewed, and the items you tested to make sure you didn’t miss anything.
 This is also a great tool when you have divided the testing tasks between multiple team members.

 A good place to start is by reviewing your website’s site map.
 Add a feature list specific to your site to test everything your web users interact with.
 Add any screen or email that your users engage with, such as login screens, password retrieval, membership registration process, and membership renewal process.